Home/Reviews/West Elm

 Portside Outdoor Sofa: Construction Deep-Dive

-The Portside frame is FSC-certified Grade A teak, which refers to teak harvested from the heartwood of mature trees.
-Grade A teak has the highest natural oil content and density, which provides the best weathering resistance.
+The Portside frame is FSC-certified eucalyptus, which refers to teak harvested from the heartwood of mature trees.
+FSC-certified eucalyptus is a dense tropical hardwood with good natural weathering properties and density, which provides the best weathering resistance.
 The joinery is mortise-and-tenon throughout, which is the appropriate construction method for outdoor teak furniture.
 Mortise-and-tenon connections handle seasonal wood movement better than hardware-dependent joints, reducing the risk of loosening over multiple expansion-contraction cycles.
 Frame member dimensions are appropriate for a primary outdoor seating piece, with sufficient cross-section to resist the racking stress of heavy outdoor use.

 Cushion Construction and Weathering